-More than a century after kynurenic acid (KYNA) was first synthesized (Homer, 1914), extensive knowledge has accumulated about its biosynthesis and physiologic functions.
-KYNA was identified to be a competitive blocker of the glycine coagonist site of the NMDA (N-methyl-daspartate) subtype of glutamate receptors (Kessler et al., 1989), as well as a noncompetitive antagonist of the $\alpha$ 7-nicotinic acetylcholine receptor (Hilmas et al., 2001).
-Both receptors affect cognitive functions (Robbins and Murphy, 2006; Thomsen et al., 2010).

-In fact, abnormally high levels of KYNA in both the brain and cerebrospinal fluid (CSF) have been associated with pathologic conditions such as schizophrenia, bipolar disease, and cognitive impairment (Erhardt et al., 2001; Schwarcz et al., 2001; Olsson et al., 2010).
-Whereas KYNA has been reported to be a weak antagonist at the glycine site of NMDA and $\alpha$ 7, it has been shown to be a potent agonist at the aryl hydrocarbon receptor.
-The role of the aryl hydrocarbon receptor in the central nervous system and disease is somewhat unknown; however, activation of this receptor has proinflammatory effects with increases in interleukin-8, which have been linked to psychiatric disease (DiNatale et al., 2010).
+More than a century after kynurenic acid (KYNA) was first synthesized (Homer, 1914), extensive knowledge has accumulated about its biosynthesis and physiological functions.
+KYNA was identified to be a competitive blocker of the glycine coagonist site of the NMDA (N-methyl-Daspartate) subtype of glutamate receptors (Kessler et al., 1989) as well as a noncompetitive antagonist of the α 7-nicotinic acetylcholine receptor (Hilmas et al., 2001).
+Both receptors have been shown to affect cognitive functions (Robbins and Murphy, 2006; Thomsen et al., 2010).
+In fact, abnormally high levels of KYNA in both brain and cerebrospinal fluid have been associated with pathological conditions such as schizophrenia, bipolar disease and cognitive impairment (Erhardt et al., 2001; Olsson et al., 2010; Schwarcz et al., 2001).
+While KYNA has been reported to be a weak antagonist at the glycine site of NMDA and α 7, it has been shown to be a potent agonist at the aryl hydrocarbon receptor.
+The role of the aryl hydrocarbon receptor in the CNS and disease is somewhat unknown; however, activation of this receptor has proinflammatory effects with increases in IL-6 which have been linked to psychiatric disease (DiNatale et al., 2010).
 All evidence points to the significant role of KYNA in maintaining normal brain function.
-The ability to fine-tune brain KYNA levels is
+Ability to fine tune brain KYNA levels is critical to test hypothesis of KYNA roles in different disease populations.